 Credential Stuffing attacks are effective because of the high probability of password reuse.
 Some studies suggest that as high as 85% of users will reuse the same credentials for multiple services.
 As long as password reuse is a common user behavior, Credential Stuffing will always be an attack vector of interest to bad actors.

 While the success of Credential Stuffing attacks is generally low in the one to three percent range, the negative effect of a successful attack can be tremendous.
-EY Global research found that customer trust can be destroyed by a cyber attack.
+EY Global research found that a cyber attack can destroy customer trust.

-Businesses are being increasingly held accountable by the public and regulators to ensure their user’s data security and safety.
-It has become common for companies to sustain stiff fines and legal action under laws such as GDPR if their security standards, breach communication processes, and best practices are lacking in compliance.
+Businesses are increasingly held accountable by the public and regulators to ensure their users’ data security and safety.
+It has become common for companies to sustain stiff fines and legal action under laws such as GDPR if their security standards, breach communication processes, and best practices lack compliance.

 In 2018, the UK's Information Commissioner's Office (ICO) fined Uber £385,000 for "a series of avoidable data security flaws" exposing the data of approximately 2.7 million UK customers.
 In 2021, the French Data Protection Authority (CNIL) fined a data controller and its data processor €225,000 “for failure to implement adequate security measures to protect customer data against credential stuffing attacks on the website of the data controller.”

-among other timestamped data in conjunction with credentials provided by a user.
-It is crucial to think through both the logic used to determine suspicious activity, as well as the challenge actions that should be taken when a visitor is flagged.
+To use Fingerprint Pro effectively to prevent account-related fraud, you should configure logic that utilizes the visitor ID, among other timestamped data, in conjunction with credentials provided by a user.
+It is crucial to think through the logic used to determine suspicious activity and the challenge actions that should be taken when a visitor is flagged.

 Here are the recommended logic rules for Credential Stuffing: